charguer/optitrust/sc_artifact.md

 Then open the output file:

 ```
-   chromium-browser pic_demo_trace.html
+   chromium-browser pic_demo_trace.html &
 ```

-Use buttons to navigate in the big-steps, on in the small steps.
+You can use the buttons to navigate in the big steps, on in the small steps that constitute the big steps.

 # Part 3: Interactive usage of OptiTrust